 A gentle squeeze is part of the brew in a bag process.
 But over-squeezing to harvest every drop of flavorful juices from the bag can also release compounds known as tannins that will take your wort to Bitterville.

-Sparge your main grains using hot water to extract your wort, and for speciality grains, drain the bag and then let the grains drip-dry before discarding.
+Sparge your main grains using hot water to extract your wort, and for specialty grains, drain the bag and then let the grains drip-dry before discarding.

 7. Burning Your Extract